-Degrees conferred between July 1, 2014 and June 30, 2015
+Degrees conferred between July 1, 2016 and June 30, 2017

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of $1^{st}$ and $2^{nd}$ majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by $2^{nd}$ major as the denominator.
-If you prefer, you can compute the percentages using $1^{st}$ majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

 Category Bachelor's CIP 2010 Categories to Include

-Computer and information 1% 11
+Computer and information sciences 2% 11

-sciences 170

-Education 7% 13
+Education 1% 13

-Engineering 13% 14
+Engineering 19% 14

-Foreign languages, literatures, and 20/ 16
+Foreign languages, literatures, and linguistics 1% 16

-linguistics 2%

 English 2% 23

-Biological/life sciences 5% 26
+Biological/life sciences 3% 26

-Mathematics and statistics 0% 27
+Mathematics and statistics 1% 27

-Parks and recreation 3% 31
+Parks and recreation 6% 31

-Physical sciences 1% 40
+Physical sciences 3% 40

-Psychology 5% 42
+Psychology 2% 42

-Homeland Security, law 16% 43
+Homeland Security, law enforcement, firefighting, and protective services 17% 43

-enforcement, firefighting, and

-protective services

-Social sciences 10% 45
+Social sciences 9% 45

-Business/marketing 28% 52
+Business/marketing 30% 52

-History 7% 54
+History 4% 54

+Other

 TOTAL 100%